mrkamel/map-reduce-ruby/README.md

-`MapReduce::Reducer#add_chunk` adds and registers a new tempfile path such that your reducer can download a mapper file for the particular partition and write its contents to that tempfile. `MapReduce::Reducer#reduce` finally again builds up a priority queue and performs `k-way-merge`, feeds the key-value pairs into your reduce implementation up until a key change between `pop` operations occurs and yields the fully reduced key-value pair.
+`MapReduce::Reducer#add_chunk` adds and registers a new tempfile path such that your reducer can download a mapper file for the particular partition and write its contents to that tempfile path. `MapReduce::Reducer#reduce` finally again builds up a priority queue and performs `k-way-merge`, feeds the key-value pairs into your reduce implementation up until a key change between `pop` operations occurs and yields the fully reduced key-value pair.
 At the end `#reduce` removes all the tempfiles.
 You can pass a `chunk_limit` to `MapReduce::Reducer#reduce`, which is most useful when you run on a system with a limited number of open file descriptors allowed.
 The `chunk_limit` ensures that only the specified amount of chunks are processed in a single run.
 A run